1vers1on/SDRPlusPlusPlus/.github/ISSUE_TEMPLATE/bug_report.md

 **Software**
 - Operating System: Name + Exact version (eg. Windows 10 x64, Ubuntu 22.04, MacOS 10.15)
-- SDR++: Version + Build date (available either in the window title or in the credits menu which you can access by clicking on the SDR++ icon in the top right corner of the software).
+- SDR+++: Version + Build date (available either in the window title or in the credits menu which you can access by clicking on the SDR+++ icon in the top right corner of the software).

 **Bug Description**
 A clear description of the bug.